mar-tina/shadow-render/README.md

 ```
 #### Adding event handlers
 The event handlers are passed in the event object and "context" consecutively [using this label loosely] to
-mean "this" - this object being the execution context of the component that provides access to the state
+context meaning the execution context of the component that provides access to the state
 object in the component.

-The available events are the ones available in the native browser. [only tested on chrome].
+The available events that can be bound to the HTML elements are the ones available in the native browser.
+[only tested on chrome].

-The default attribute indicates whether to run ``` e.preventDefault() ``` .
+The `default` attribute indicates whether to run ``` e.preventDefault() ``` .

 ```
    import { html, createShadowElement } from "../../../../src/core.js";